dave-kennedy/banking/readme.md

 mysql> load data local infile '/path/to/transactions.csv' into table transactions fields terminated by ',' enclosed by '"' lines terminated by '\n' (date, description, `check`, credit, debit);
 ```

-A sample is provided to get started with, as well as sample categories and keywords.
-A sample config file is also provided.
+A sample is provided to get started with (in the data subfolder), as well as sample categories and keywords.
+A sample config file is also provided (in the config subfolder).
 This file needs to be renamed to config.json and updated with the correct values.

 Next, install the dependencies: